-To apply for a secured personal loan, you’ll likely need the following documents:
+- To apply, you’ll likely need the following documents:

-● Personal ID
+- Personal ID

-● Proof of Income
+- Proof of Income

-● Proof of Employment
+- Proof of Employment

-● Collateral appraisal
+- Collateral appraisal

 Be sure to check with your lender for a complete list of documents.

-After applying, if you’re approved, you’ll receive an offer which dictates the loan terms.
+After applying, if you’re approved, you’ll receive an offer which dictates the terms.
 Make sure to carefully review your offer to ensure that you agree to the terms before signing.